All Episodes

 None of it happened.

-Uh And yet, drive-by media without any accountability, including self-accountability, has not corrected the record.
+And yet, drive-by media without any accountability, including self-accountability, has not corrected the record.

-They're still handing themselves pulitzers for this.
+They're still handing themselves Pulitzers for this.

-Same circumstance here in Kana.
+Same circumstance here in Khanna.

-The evidence is beginning to mount.
+The evidence is beginning to mount that this whole thing was staged.

-We talked yesterday, and I know some of you I read your emails, and some of you were stunned at how directly I spoke regarding the concept of civilian deaths.
+And by the way, about this, one other thing, we talked yesterday, and I know some of you, I read your emails and some of you were stunned at how directly I spoke regarding the concept of civilian deaths.

 Well, we're in a battle here with a bunch of terrorists, and we know how they operate.